Graduate School Foreign Studies Research Division English Linguistics Major

 Category Subject Year Credits

-Specialized subjects Special Research in English Linguistics I A 1 2
+Specialized Classes Special Research in English Linguistics I A 1 2

 Special Research in English Linguistics I B 1 2